jwt2706/3DAsciiShape/README.md

 4. **Rendering with Pillow lib**:

    The Python Imaging Library (PIL) is used to create an image of the shape.
-An empty image canvas is created first.
-The edges of the shape are drawn on this canvas by connecting the projected 2D coordinates of the vertices.
+The edges of the shape are drawn on a canvas by connecting the projected 2D coordinates of the vertices.
-   If the `--wireframe` option is enabled, only the edges are drawn.
-Otherwise, the faces of the shape are filled (less dark than the edges).
+   Then, the faces of the shape are filled with a lighter coloring than the edges (this step is skipped if the `--wireframe` flag is passed).

 5. **ASCII Conversion**: